Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 For identity theft, roughly 7 percent of incidents were reported per the Bureau of Justice Statistics.

-About 12,000 hate crime incidents were reported to the FBI and approximately 250,000 yearly hate crime incidents were recorded by the Bureau of Justice Statistics National Crime Victimization Survey.
+About 12,000 hate crime incidents were reported to the FBI, and approximately 250,000 yearly hate crime incidents were recorded by the Bureau of Justice Statistics National Crime Victimization Survey in 2023.

-Like all crime statistics, caution is urged; some variables affect the willingness of people to report crimes.
+As with all crime statistics, caution is urged; some variables affect people’s willingness to report crimes.

-Variables include: Excessive wait times for police officers to arrive due to losing thousands of officers (per the Bureau Of Labor Statistics) to resignations or retirement impeding crime reporting, issues with police-community relations due to protests and negative media coverage of the police use of force, police officers not writing reports because they believe that criminal justice reforms negate their efforts or they are discouraged from creating reports due to pressure over crime numbers.
+Variables include: Most violent crimes involve offenders whom victims know, and it may be considered a private or personal matter.
+There may be little chance of finding the offender for property crimes, so victims are reluctant to report.
+Additional considerations include: excessive wait times for police officers to arrive due to losing 25,000 officers and employees (per the Bureau Of Labor Statistics) to police resignations or retirements, issues with police-community relations due to protests and negative media coverage of use of force issues, police officers not writing reports because they believe that criminal justice reforms negate their efforts or they are discouraged from creating reports due to pressure to reduce crime numbers.

-Law enforcement agencies also continue to struggle with the adoption of the FBI’s new National Incident-Based Reporting System (NIBRS) although the percentage of participation is increasing substantially while noting that the FBI is allowing agencies to submit data from the old Summary Reporting System (SRS).
+Law enforcement agencies have dramatically improved their adoption of the FBI’s new National Incident-Based Reporting System (NIBRS).
+The FBI, however, is allowing agencies to submit data from the old Summary Reporting System (SRS).
+See below for a longer explanation of the NIBRS.

 NIBRS collects data for 52 offenses, plus 10 additional offenses for which only arrests are reported.
 SRS counts limited data for 10 offenses and 20 additional crimes for which only arrests are reported.